 In science fiction, wireheads are people who are addicted to electrical stimulation of their pleasure centers.
-The term appears to have been coined by Larry Niven in his Known Space stories (these include his Ringworld novels).
+The term appears to have been coined by Larry Niven in 1973, when he used them in his Known Space stories (these include his Ringworld novels).

 Wireheading is has appeared in various stories throughout the years.
 It is a fairly compelling idea; in theory it is the most addicting experience possible to corporeal humans -- something that has been supported in medical experiments.
 Most of these experiments have been on animals, particularly small rodents, cats, and monkeys, but Dr. José Manuel Rodriguez Delgado, a Spanish professor of physiology at Yale University, did pleasure center stimulation experiments on psychiatric patients, and did indeed confirm that the stimulation of these areas proved extremely addictive, with patients who were given control of the electrodes in their brains stimulating themselves incessantly and begging to be allowed to continue when the session ended.

 Wireheading is currently used in a metaphorical sense when talking about futurism and the singularity; one possible outcome of a superintelligent AI being allowed to have control over humanity would be for it to encourage rampant wireheading.
 After all, if you are given a directive to maximize human pleasure or happiness, this would be the way to do it -- whether by literal electrodes in the brain, or by VR scenarios that maximize serotonin and dopamine output.